America's Car Museum: History

-Harold LeMay owned a successful refuse company, Harold LeMay Enterprises, within the Tacoma metro area and amassed the world's largest private car collection.
+Harold LeMay owned a successful refuse company, Harold LeMay Enterprises, within the Tacoma metro area and amassed the world's largest private car collection, numbering over 3,000 cars at its peak.
 After his death, the city of Tacoma donated 10 acre of land next to the Tacoma Dome for the museum that would contain some of his car collection.
+The majority of the collection remains at the LeMay Family Collection at Marymount in nearby Spanaway, Washington.

+In 2010, ground broke on the museum, designed by Alan Grant of LARGE architecture and constructed by JTM Construction.
+It was completed in 2012, and over 10,000 people attended the opening ceremony on June 2, 2012.

-The majority of the collection remains at the LeMay Family Collection at Marymount in nearby Spanaway.
-The museum has 165000 sqft of exhibit space, and contains a 350-car gallery showing cars notable for their speed, technology and design, as well as their importance to car culture.
-The building also contains gift shops, restoration shops, lecture halls, galleries, a banquet room, and a café.
+The museum has 165000 sqft of exhibit space, a 3.5 acre show field, and contains a 350-car gallery showing cars notable for their speed, technology and design, as well as their importance to car culture.
+The building also contains administrative space, a gift shop, restoration shop, lecture halls, a banquet room, and a café.
+The asymmetrical metal shell wrapping the building is designed to echo the form of an automobile's shell built over a rectilinear chassis.